omence/Lab-07/README.md

-# Class 06: Node, npm, Express, and APIs
+# Class 07: APIs (continued)

 ## Overview

-Today we will take a step into the back end, beginning to write a proper `server.js` file to serve API data to the City Explorer client application.
-You will continue to build out this file through lab 9, working with a new partner each day.

-Another component of this portion of the course involves working with a static client which you have no control over.
-You will be able to view the source code for this client, but will not be permitted to modify it in anyway.
-Servers and clients are separate entities; the only relationships that exist between them are the relationships we create.
-This week, you will be creating those relationships.
+Today we will continue to work with third-party APIs to request data.
+Part of being a software developer involves continuous improvement and refactoring of the code base.
+We will discuss how and when to refactor our code today.

 ## Learning Objectives

-As a result of completing Lecture 6 of Code 301, students will:
+As a result of completing Lecture 7 of Code 301, students will:
-- Begin to understand how the world wide web works
-- Be able to explain the role of the browser and the server as components of the web request-response cycle
-- Understand how to initialize a NodeJS project and use NPM packages
-- Understand the basics of working with ExpressJS
-- Understand how to request data from a third-party API, both within an API development environment and using an API to proxy requests
-- Control their production and deployment environments
-- Understand how to interact with a static client code base
+- Understand how and when to refactor their existing code base
+- Use existing data as part of the request to other third-party APIs